 The volume (eg, amount of fluid), composition, and rate of replacement differ for each.
 Formulas and estimates used to determine treatment parameters provide a starting place, but treatment requires ongoing monitoring of vital signs, clinical appearance, urine output, weight, and sometimes serum electrolyte levels.

-The American Academy of Pediatrics and the WHO both recommend oral replacement therapy Oral Rehydration Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
-Oral fluid therapy is recommended by the American Academy of Pediatrics and the WHO and should be... read more for mild and moderate dehydration.
+The American Academy of Pediatrics and the World Health Organization (WHO) both recommend oral replacement therapy Oral Rehydration Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
+Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more for mild and moderate dehydration.
 Children with severe dehydration (eg, evidence of circulatory compromise) should receive fluids IV.
-Children who are unable or unwilling to drink or who have repetitive vomiting can receive fluid replacement orally through frequently repeated small amounts, through an IV, or through a nasogastric tube (see Solutions Solutions Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
-Oral fluid therapy is recommended by the American Academy of Pediatrics and the WHO and should be... read more ).
+Children who are unable or unwilling to drink or who have repetitive vomiting can receive fluid replacement orally through frequently repeated small amounts, through an IV, or through a nasogastric tube ( see Solutions Solutions Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
+Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more ).

 Patients with signs of hypoperfusion should receive fluid resuscitation with boluses of isotonic fluid (eg, 0.9% saline or Ringer's lactate).
 The goal is to restore adequate circulating volume to restore blood pressure and perfusion.
 The resuscitation phase should reduce moderate or severe dehydration to a deficit of about 8% body weight.
 If dehydration is moderate, 20 mL/kg (2% body weight) is given IV over 20 to 30 minutes, reducing a 10% deficit to 8%.
 If dehydration is severe, 3 boluses of 20 mL/kg (6% body weight) may be required.
 The end point of the fluid resuscitation phase is reached when peripheral perfusion and blood pressure are restored and the heart rate is returned to normal (in an afebrile child).

 Total deficit volume is estimated clinically as described previously.
 Sodium deficits are usually about 60 mEq/L (60 mmol/L) of fluid deficit, and potassium deficits are usually about 30 mEq/L (30 mmol/L) of fluid deficit.
 The resuscitation phase should have reduced moderate or severe dehydration to a deficit of about 8% body weight; this remaining deficit can be replaced by providing 10 mL/kg/hour (1% body weight/hour) for 8 hours.
-Because 0.45% saline has 77 mEq sodium per liter (77 mmol/L), it is usually an appropriate fluid choice, particularly in children with diarrhea because the electrolyte content of diarrhea is typically 50 to 100 mEq/L (50 to 100 mmol/L—see Table: Estimated Electrolyte Deficits by Cause Estimated Electrolyte Deficits by Cause Dehydration is significant depletion of body water and, to varying degrees, electrolytes.
-Symptoms and signs include thirst, lethargy, dry mucosa, decreased urine output, and, as the degree... read more ); 0.9% saline may be used as well.
+Because 0.45% saline has 77 mEq sodium per liter (77 mmol/L), it is usually an appropriate fluid choice, particularly in children with diarrhea because the electrolyte content of diarrhea is typically 50 to 100 mEq/L (50 to 100 mmol/L— see Table: Estimated Electrolyte Deficits by Cause Estimated Electrolyte Deficits by Cause ); 0.9% saline may be used as well.
 Potassium replacement (usually by adding 20 to 40 mEq potassium per liter [20 to 40 mmol/L] of replacement fluid) should not begin until adequate urine output is established.

 Dehydration in neonates, particularly with significant hypernatremia Neonatal Hypernatremia Hypernatremia is a serum sodium concentration > 150 mEq/L (> 150 mmol/L), usually caused by dehydration.
 Signs include lethargy and seizures.
-Treatment is cautious hydration with IV saline solution... read more (eg, serum sodium > 160 mEq/L [> 160 mmol/L]) or hyponatremia Neonatal Hyponatremia Hyponatremia is a serum sodium concentration 135 mEq/L ( 135 mmol/L).
+Treatment is cautious hydration with IV saline... read more (eg, serum sodium > 160 mEq/L [> 160 mmol/L]) or hyponatremia Neonatal Hyponatremia Hyponatremia is a serum sodium concentration < 135 mEq/L (< 135 mmol/L).
 Significant hyponatremia may cause seizures or coma.
-Treatment is cautious sodium replacement with IV 0.9% saline solution... read more (eg, serum sodium < 120 mEq/L [< 120 mmol/L]), requires special consideration to avoid complications.
+Treatment is cautious sodium replacement with IV 0.9% saline... read more (eg, serum sodium < 120 mEq/L [< 120 mmol/L]), requires special consideration to avoid complications.

 Volume of ongoing losses should be measured directly (eg, nasogastric tube, catheter, stool measurements) or estimated (eg, 10 mL/kg per diarrheal stool).
 Replacement should be milliliter for milliliter in time intervals appropriate for the rapidity and extent of the loss.
-Ongoing electrolyte losses can be estimated by source or cause (see Table: Estimated Electrolyte Deficits by Cause Estimated Electrolyte Deficits by Cause Dehydration is significant depletion of body water and, to varying degrees, electrolytes.
-Symptoms and signs include thirst, lethargy, dry mucosa, decreased urine output, and, as the degree... read more ).
+Ongoing electrolyte losses can be estimated by source or cause ( see Table: Estimated Electrolyte Deficits by Cause Estimated Electrolyte Deficits by Cause ).
 Urinary electrolyte losses vary with intake and disease process but can be measured if electrolyte abnormalities fail to respond to replacement therapy.

 Fluid and electrolyte needs from basal metabolism must also be accounted for.
 Maintenance requirements are related to metabolic rate and affected by body temperature.
 Insensible losses (evaporative free water losses from the skin and respiratory tract) account for about one third of total maintenance water (slightly more in infants and less in adolescents and adults).

 Volume rarely must be exactly determined but generally should aim to provide an amount of water that does not require the kidney to significantly concentrate or dilute the urine.
-The most common estimate is the Holliday-Segar formula, which uses patient weight to calculate metabolic expenditure in kcal/24 hours, which approximates fluid needs in mL/24 hours (see Holliday-Segar Formula for Maintenance Fluid Requirements by Weight Holliday-Segar Formula for Maintenance Fluid Requirements by Weight Dehydration is significant depletion of body water and, to varying degrees, electrolytes.
-Symptoms and signs include thirst, lethargy, dry mucosa, decreased urine output, and, as the degree... read more ).
+The most common estimate is the Holliday-Segar formula, which uses patient weight to calculate metabolic expenditure in kcal/24 hours, which approximates fluid needs in mL/24 hours ( see Holliday-Segar Formula for Maintenance Fluid Requirements by Weight Holliday-Segar Formula for Maintenance Fluid Requirements by Weight ).
 More complex calculations (eg, those using body surface area) are rarely required.

 Maintenance fluid volumes can be given as a separate simultaneous infusion, so that the infusion rate for replacing deficits and ongoing losses can be set and adjusted independently of the maintenance infusion rate.